 Standing or special legislative committees often issue reports of studies in the "interim" (the time period between legislative sessions).
 These reports can be useful resources and provide discussion and background of an issue prior to a bill's passage, or discussion and monitoring of a bill's implementation after it is passed.
 Thus understanding the legislature's intent in passing legislation may be derived from looking at interim reports after a bill has passed.

 Interim reports can be found using the Legislative Reference Library's online catalog.
 They are listed by subject, title, chair, and call number.

 Daily Legislative Clipping Service is a service of the Legislative Reference Library which may be another useful source of background information and historical perspective on a bill.
 It includes articles from more than thirty state and national newspapers, dating back to the 1920s.
 These clips may be searched on computer terminals located in the Legislative Reference Library.
 Newspaper clippings from the last two months are openly available on the Legislative Reference Library's Newspaper Clipping Service page.
-In addition, you may search these clips by bill number for bills passed in the 74th Legislature (1995) to the present.
+In addition, you may view these clips by bill number in the Legislative Archive System for bills passed in the 74th Legislature (1995) to the present.

 At times, the legislature may command a state agency or state commission to research and report on a particular issue.
 These directed studies often result in legislation, and reading the studies may help researchers determine legislative intent.